muhammad-usama-sardar/ietf-seal-charter/README.md

 * The attested (D)TLS protocol will not modify the (D)TLS protocol outside of adding (D)TLS extensions to support its goals that do not modify the core (D)TLS specification.
+* The attested (D)TLS protocol will support:

+  * Server as Attester
+  * Client as Attester
+  * Mutual Attestation

+In particular, the specification will also support mutual attestation without client authentication.
 * The attested (D)TLS protocol will allow per-connection [freshness](https://www.ietf.org/rfc/rfc9334.html#section-10)
 of Evidence or Attestation Results, whichever is applicable.